jtlimson/dc-motor-torque-analyzer/docs/WIRING.md

      Note: Motor shaft rotates lever arm, which pushes down on load cell.
      Torque = Force × Lever arm length (measured from shaft center to contact point)

+     IMPORTANT: The motor doesn't push directly down!
+The motor TRIES TO ROTATE the lever arm, but the load cell RESISTS that rotation.
+This resistance creates the measurable force.
+Think of it like trying to open a door that someone is blocking - the harder you push, the more force is measured.

-     See MECHANICAL_SETUP_LEVER.md for detailed build instructions.
+     See MECHANICAL_SETUP_LEVER.md for detailed physics explanation and build instructions.
 ```

 ## Motor Protection Circuit (IMPORTANT!)